Michalis-Mel/BeatMaker/README.md

 # BeatMaker

- A colorfull app that let you create music
+A colorfull app that let you create music.

+### Technologies used:

+- HTML
+- CSS
+- JavaScript